Syllabus

 Overview :

 This course provides an introduction to programming and to data management, with a data- oriented point of view.
 The course contains two parts.
 The data management part introduces the data life cycle in data oriented projects from data collection to data exploration.
 While the main focus of the course is tabular data, it contains also an introduction to entity-relationship models and to relational databases.
-The programming part of the course introduces the fundamental aspects of imperative programming and the use of the main Python data structures.
-The two aspects of the course are tightly integrated: each aspect of data management is illustrated by adapted programming constructs and uses specific data structures from Python.
-In addition, an introduction to computational complexity is provided and the scalability of all the methods presented in the course is assessed.
+The programming part of the course introduces the fundamental aspects of imperative programming and the use of the main R data structures.
+The two aspects of the course are tightly integrated: each aspect of data management is illustrated by adapted programming constructs and uses specific data structures from R. In addition, an introduction to reproducible research is provided, using active documents (in quarto) and git.

 Coefficient : 1 (Pour le M1 Affaires Internationales et Développement) 1 (Pour le M1 Quantitative Economics)